Advocacy & Education

 The Arc is the nation's largest disability organization, and as such, can be a powerful advocate for the rights of individuals with intellectual and developmental disabilities.

-We collaborate with Autism Tennessee, Down Syndrome Association of Middle Tennessee, and the Special Education Advocacy Center to provide educational workshops for families of students in Special Education.
+We collaborate with Arc Tennessee to provide educational workshops for families of students in Special Education.

 The Arc Davidson County & Greater Nashville partners with Metro Nashville Public Schools to teaching soft skills (i.e. social skills, self-advocacy, interviewing, resume development) in several community classrooms.
 We have learned if we teach students soft skills while still in school, they’re better prepared for life after school.
 Transition students are able to use those soft skills when preparing to enter the job market, allowing us to help expand employment opportunities in the community.

-To learn more about our Advocacy & Education work, contact us.
+To learn more about Advocacy & Education visit our resources page.